frederic-perez/AmE-dictionary/data/idioms.md

 __live up to__ _Classroom technology failed to live up to its promise._
 __living hell__ _Your life will be living hell._
 __living impaired__ Dead.
 (Pseudo-politically correct slang used for humorous effect.) _The boss has ordered a hit on the stool pigeon, so make sure he’s living impaired by the end of the day._
-__living proof__ :two::hammer:
+__living proof__ :three: A person who serves as an example for why a particular statement or concept is true. _As a former slacker, I’m living proof that anyone can turn their life around with some hard work and dedication._
-__living the dream__ :two: Leading an extremely ideal life, especially in relation to one’s career.
+__living the dream__ :three: Leading an extremely ideal life, especially in relation to one’s career.
 (Sometimes said ironically to mean the opposite.) _The only job I could get with my bachelor’s degree was some mind-numbing data entry work.
 I’m really living the dream these days._
 __lo and behold__ :astonished::nine::m::pencil2: _spoken_ A phrase used to indicate something surprising or unexpected. _I’d been searching for my glasses all over the house when, lo and behold, they were on my head the whole time._
 __loaded word__ A word that carries additional emotional weight or significance—whether positive or negative—beyond its literal meaning. _If you want to get into politics, you should always avoid using loaded words that might offend someone unintentionally._
 __loaf about__ To waste time idly; to spend time doing little or nothing. _Chris, quit loafing about and help me take out the trash!_